The Top 10 Bone-Healthy Foods that Have More Iron Than Meat

 10 Foods That Have More Iron Than Meat

-If you follow the Save Our Bones Program, then you know that a pH balanced diet consisting of 80% alkalizing foods and 20% acidifying foods is the heart of the program.
+If you follow the Osteoporosis Reversal Program, then you know that a pH balanced diet consisting of 80% alkalizing foods and 20% acidifying foods is the heart of the program.
 Beef, turkey, and organ meats are listed as Foundation Foods, and are perfectly acceptable to consume as part of the 20% acidifying ratio.
 However, there are many other bone-building ways to increase your iron intake.
 The following ten foods will provide you with as much iron, or more, than meats.

 1. Spinach *